 Anomalous Left Coronary Artery from the Pulmonary Artery - ALCAPA

-The surgical repair for ALCAPA includes moving the coronary artery from the pulmonary artery to the aorta.
+The only treatment for ALCAPA is open heart surgery and should be done as soon as possible when your child is diagnosed.
+ALCAPA surgery includes moving the coronary artery from the pulmonary artery to the aorta.
 Your surgeon will determine the best technique to perform this surgery.

 Close follow-up with a pediatric cardiologist and medications are needed in the first few weeks to months and possibly years after surgery.
 Future monitoring of ALCAPA will continue into adulthood to make sure the heart is working properly and is healthy.